 Discretionary funds are categorized as "defense" or "non-defense."
 In 2018, non-defense discretionary (NDD) spending accounted for 16% ($642 billion) of federal spending (the other 15% of discretionary is defense related).

-Science, environment, and energy programs constituted 12% ($71 billion) of NDD spending in 2017.
-Just under half of the spending in this category supports conservation and the management of natural resources, such as national parks, and other environmental programs, including those in the Environmental Protection Agency.
-One-quarter of the spending covers NASA's space exploration and related scientific research.
-The remaining spending supports the NSF and the Department of Energy, and water-resources infrastructure.
+Science, environment, and energy programs constituted 16% ($100 billion) of NDD spending in 2018.
+Over half of the spending in this category (59%) functions as natural resource funding, supporting our national parks, and other environmental programs, including those in the Environmental Protection Agency.
+Just over one-third (34%) of the budget in this category covers science, space and technology related spending.
+Energy spending accounted for the remaining 7% of spending in this category.

-Education and training programs constituted 15% ($92 billion) of NDD spending in 2017.
-Out of the overall spending on education and training (which includes discretionary and mandatory), roughly 50% goes to higher education programs, including Pell Grants, which help students afford college.
-Total expenditure (not limited to discretionary) on higher education amounts to 78% of the discretionary spending on education and training.
+Education, employment training, and social services programs constituted 16% (\$102 billion) of NDD spending in 2018.
+Out of the \$70 billion spent on major programs in the Department of Education (which includes discretionary and non-discretionary), roughly 33% ($23 billion) goes to post-secondary education programs, including Federal Pell Grants, which help students afford college.
+The Education Department's expenditure on higher education amounts to 39% of the agency's total discretionary spending.

 The Budget and Accounting Act of 1921 requires the President to submit a budget proposal on the first Monday in February, although that process is often delayed.

 The President recommends overall fiscal policy, with two main components: (1) how much the federal government should spend on public purposes, and (2) how much it should take in as tax revenues.
 The difference between (1) and (2) is the proposed deficit (or surplus).
 The president's budget is very detailed, and lays out his or her relative priorities for federal programs -- how much he or she believes should be spent on defense, agriculture, education, health, and so on.